k-zaru/Izmaylovo/README.md

 - What role three different areas play in a life of people living and visiting Izmaylovo?
 - What are the most popular places?
 - What Izmaylovo neighbourhood is talking about?
-- Is it a logic behind the demolition of these particular khrushchevkas?
+- Is there any logic behind the demolition of these particular khrushchevkas?
 - Where are this buildings located and what typology belong to?

 # Link to the presentation